Design#

 Together, Ontology labels, values and units make data more Findable, Accessible, Interoperable, and Reusable (FAIR) by enabling machines and researchers alike to interpret and integrate data correctly across disciplines and domains.

-Ontology labels (with mammos-entities)#
+Ontology labels (mammos-entity)#

-How can we support the use of units and ontology labels in day-to-day data-focused research?
+We have created the mammos-entity package to support the use of units and ontology labels in day-to-day data-focused research.

 To define an entity for \(M_\mathrm{s}\) as in the example above, we could write:

-Ms = mammos_entity.Entity('SpontaneousMagnetisation', 1e5, "A/m")
+Ms = mammos_entity.Entity("SpontaneousMagnetisation", 1e5, "A/m")

 Ms = mammos_entity.Ms(1e5, "A/m")